 As explained the European Dividend Aristocrats Index currently contains 39 stocks.
-As you can see below, the Consumer Staples account for 23.2% of the index.
-The energy sector is on the other end of the spectrum at less than 1% of the European Dividend Aristocrats Index.
-To compare, the largest US dividend aristocrats sector is also Consumer Staples.
+As you can see below, the Industrials account for 22.8% of the index.
+The Utility sector is on the other end of the spectrum at less than 5% of the European Dividend Aristocrats Index.
+To compare, the largest US dividend aristocrats sector is Consumer Staples.
+(26-Oct-2020)

 Top-10 European Dividend Yield